The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Readme.md

 For Baldur's Gate Trilogy (BGT):
 Baldur's Gate: EE and the Enhanced Edition Trilogy (EET).

-Askaria Quest need ChaosKnight Kit to be installed
+Askaria Quest NEED ChaosKnight Kit to be installed

 #### ChaosKnight Kit and Jacob Npc

 - Playable fighter kit

 For Baldur's Gate Trilogy (BGT):
-Baldur's Gate: EE, Baldur's Gate II: EE and the Enhanced Edition Trilogy (EET).
+Baldur's Gate: EE, **Baldur's Gate II: EE** and the Enhanced Edition Trilogy (EET).

 - Jacob Npc with ChaosKnight Kit, Jacob's model refers to Dota in mod of Warcraft3